Experience America's Best Idea

 The first days of spring are unpredictable here in the nation's capital, as nature begins its annual awakening.
 Warm sunny days, windy cool temperatures, and rain clouds are all possible, as winter subsides.
 One thing you can depend on is the yearly tide of white and pink blooms blanketing the National Mall and Memorial Parks, and the multitudes of visitors who come to witness the rebirth of the cherry blossoms.

 The National Park Service partners with the National Cherry Blossom Festival to host events and programs throughout the city each spring.
-This year's ranger-led activities take place March 24 through April 15.
+Engaging ranger-led activities are designed to help visitors learn, get active, and immerse in the beauty of the blossoms.
 Rangers and volunteers mingle with visitors, offering programs on foot, bike and even by lantern light.
 Rangers also remind visitors not to pick the blossoms or climb the trees, no matter how tempting it might be.

 At peak bloom, the blossoms lend a striking accent of color to their setting, adding to the welcoming, warming rays of the springtime sun and enveloping the National Mall and Memorial Parks in a canopy of pink and white.
 People from all walks of life participate in hanami, the ancient Japanese ritual of enjoying the blossoms.
 The flowering trees are the quintessential reminder of the promise of spring, a celebration of life, and a herald of the harvest of all that follows.
 Their brilliance is fleeting however, at the height of their beauty the cherry blossoms fall to earth.